UQ Summer/Winter Research Scholarships

 Women, visibility and museum collections

-Project Duration: This research project will take place over 6- weeks from 13 January to 21 February 2025.
+Project Duration: This research project will take place over 4- weeks from 30 June - 25 July 2025.
 It will involve a commitment of 30 hours per week.
 The work can be competed remotely and there is no requirement to be on site

 Project Description: Despite the reality that just over half the world’s population are women, museums can fail to adequately depict their experiences in collections – particularly when those experiences have been trivialised or overlooked.
 From childbirth, to cooking to fashion, sexuality, and politics there is a need for social history museums to incorporate these discourses to address previous collecting biases, interrogate the relationship between gender and cultural value, and represent the diversity of women, and those who identify as women.